jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 ﻿Updated: 20211108

-The Files found in this folder are for the F411CWDecoder & KeyBrd Encoder projects.
+The Files found in this folder are for the F411CWDecoder & KeyBoard Encoder projects.

 The the PDF file "CubeIDE_Programming_StepR2A.pdf" was created specifically for the CW decoder project;
-However, if your interested in the MCUFriends code collection/project, or the KeyBrd Encoder project, these install steps would/will be essentially the same.
+However, if your interested in the MCUFriends code collection/project, or the KeyBoard Encoder project, these install steps would/will be essentially the same.

 The Black Pill to TFT Display connections/wiring are the same for all projects.
 However, there is a separate connection wiring diagram (MAX3421_BlackPillConnDiag.pdf) for the BlackPill to MAX3421 Mini Breakout board.